 So much for humans.
 For, as a microcosm, man alone is capable of knowing the universal ethical values that constitute all that exist, including the depths of his being, and reflecting them in his behavioral patterns.
-Nonhuman primates, on the other hand, were not formed as a microcosm.
+Nonhuman primates, on the other hand, were not created as a microcosm.
 The very existence of the universal, ethical dimension is irrelevant to their existence and therefore they are not aware of it.
-Now, if these values cannot be reflected in their behavior, there is no reason why the color of the exposed portion (the sclera) in their eyes of the membranes that envelop the brain, the seat of their mind, should be white.
-Hence, the fact that their mind is not comprised of opposite dimensions is the very ontological reason for the absence of contrast in the colors of their ocular tissues.
+Now, if these values cannot be reflected in their behavior, there is no reason why the color of the exposed portion (the sclera) of the membranes that envelop the brain, the seat of their mind, located in their eyes should be white.
+Hence, the fact that their mind is not comprised of opposite dimensions is itself the ontological reason for the absence of contrast in the colors of their ocular tissues.

-From the aforementioned it follows that the intimate affinity between the visual sense and the will of a person is not restricted to the fact that using this sense is dependent upon issuing deliberate orders to the muscles that control the eyelids and eye movements.
+It follows from the aforementioned that the intimate affinity between the visual sense and a person’s will is not restricted to the fact that using this sense is dependent upon issuing deliberate orders to the muscles that control the eyelids and eye movements.
 The observer’s will is intrinsic in his gaze, and the contrasting mental dimensions that are required as a condition for its actualization as free will are represented by the contrasting components of his eyes.
-Hence, the function that the eye fulfills in our lives is immeasurably more significant that the specific, local functions attributed to it—the assimilation of visual data and its initial processing:
+Hence, the function that the eye fulfills in our lives is immeasurably more significant than the specific, local functions attributed to it—the assimilation of visual data and its initial processing:

-At the macroscopic level, opening of the eyes brings one’s potential freedom into conflict with its opposite; the world of phenomena that is subject to the principle of local causality.
+At the macroscopic level, opening the eyes brings one’s potential freedom into conflict with its opposite; the world of phenomena that is subject to the principle of local causality.
 This world, which invades the observer’s consciousness mostly through his pupils, becomes naturalized in it, while threatening to turn it as well into an insignificant link in the chain of cause and effect in nature.
 Thus, the polar contrast between the world of phenomena and the observer’s potential freedom finds its practical expression, providing him with the opportunity to actualize his freedom.

-At the sub-atomic level, opening of the eyes allows one’s innermost will to expand beyond his body.
+At the sub-atomic level, opening the eyes allows one’s innermost will to expand beyond his body.
 This expansion leads to the collapse of the variety of probabilities in his field of vision and thus, to the formation of the elementary particles that constitute our tangible world.

 This, therefore, is the answer to the question raised above, why of all the sensory organs is it precisely the eye that is sensitive to the quality of one’s will.
 That is to say, as the highest in the hierarchical ranking of the sensory organs, the fabric of the eye alone reflects the opposing mental dimensions that must come into conflict so that a person’s primary feature, his free will, can be actualized.
-The view of reality that the eyes allow is contingent therefore on the quality of the will.
-Our will in the present is not one, but rather fragmented into local, specific desires, whose number as per its conditioning and therefore also the layer of reality that is accessible to our visual perception is the external, macroscopic layer, whose components are separated from each other in space-time.
-The perception of the fundamental layer of reality—the indivisible layer latent in its totality in each of its components—is possible only for a person, the totality of whose mind, his free will, is also latent in each of his actions.
+The view of reality that the eyes allow is therefore contingent on the quality of the will.
+At the present, our will is not one, but rather fragmented into local, specific desires, whose number depends on its conditioning and therefore the layer of reality that is accessible to our visual perception is also the external, macroscopic layer, whose components are separated from each other in space-time.
+Perceiving the fundamental layer of reality—the indivisible layer latent in its totality in each of its components—is possible only for a person for whom the totality of his mind, his free will, is also latent in each of his actions.